jordanreedy16/BlogRepo/_posts/2022-5-4-NagiosTV-With-Livesocket.md

 Livestatus now resides with CheckMK, I'll post the specific download link.
 <a href="https://docs.checkmk.com/latest/en/intro.html">CheckMK</a>
-<b>Note:</b> I don't believe they are releasing any more version of Livestatus.
+<b>Note:</b> I don't believe they are releasing any more versions of Livestatus.
 The last version I see is 1.5.0p25.
 Newer releases only offer Checkmk with OMD.

 <a href="https://download.checkmk.com/checkmk/1.5.0p25/mk-livestatus-1.5.0p25.tar.gz">